vicheanath/visualizer-pathfinding/README.md

 ## Contact

-If you have any question or want to contact me, you can reach me at [my email](mailto:nathvichea1@gmail.com) or [my linkedin](https://www.linkedin.com/in/nathvichea/).
+If you have any question or want to contact me, you can reach me at [Email](mailto:nathvichea1@gmail.com) or [Linkedin](https://www.linkedin.com/in/vicheanath/).

 ## License